sebnitu/vrembem/packages/popover/README.md

 });
 ```

+Alternatively, this value can be overridden using the [`--popover-event` CSS variable](#css-variables).
+This can be done either through your own custom CSS or using the `style` attribute.
 You can also set the event type on a per-popover basis by using the `data-popover-event` attribute and giving it an event type value.

 ```html
 <div class="popover" data-popover data-popover-event="hover">